Image source: https://wallpapers.com/picture/beauty-and-the-beast-pictures-71xwm97a0txnezdv/download.

 The film has complex characters, strong writing, enchanting animation, and memorable songs.
 Hence, it's no wonder Beauty and the Beast became the first animated film to get the Best Picture nomination from the Academy Awards.
 It may have lost to Silence of the Lambs, but the nomination remains a major milestone.

-I find Beauty and the Beast to be one of Disney's few perfect films.
+I find Beauty and the Beast to be one of Disney's few excellent films.
 As someone who has always felt different, I easily connect with the story and will watch my favorite Disney movie many more times.

 Have you seen Beauty and the Beast?
 What do you think about it?